popbottoms/PreserveClone/README.md

 local NewHum1 = OldToNew[Hum1]
 local NewHum2 = OldToNew[Hum2]
 ```
-There is quite a few other use cases for this aswell, not just the one listed here.
+There is quite a few other use cases for this aswell, not just the one listed here